MoFEM/mofem-cephas/media/paper.md

-  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-domain, multi-scale and multi-physics engineering freedom (DOFs), finite elements, matrix assembly, etc.
+  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-domain, multi-scale and multi-physics engineering problems, while avoiding complexities related to bookkeeping of degrees of freedom
+ (DOFs), finite elements, matrix assembly, etc.

 # Basic design of MoFEM